New criticism of operator of Japan's Fukushima nuclear plant after latest leak

 After months of denials, Tepco acknowledged in July that contaminated water was flowing into the Pacific Ocean from the wrecked reactor buildings.

-In the latest incident, 430 liters (113 gallons) of water spilled over up to 12 hours after a worker misjudged the capacity of a tank, Tepco said on Thursday.
+In the latest incident, 430 litres (113 gallons) of water spilled over up to 12 hours after a worker misjudged the capacity of a tank, Tepco said on Thursday.

 Tepco has been relying on hundreds of steel tanks to hold excess cooling water flushed over damaged reactors.